 - Understand why it’s critical to realize empathy with one’s “self” as well as “others.”

-- Become aware of how you’re getting in your own way of becoming a better leader or team member.
+- Become aware of how the unconscious tension you hold is getting in your own way of becoming a better leader or team member.

 Part 2: (Re)Design (1/2 day)